 how big is this room, i thought, i who never ever know or want to know the square foot of things called “property.” but this was heaven and i needed to know its exact size.

 that morning, we’d first gone to macritchie reservoir, singapore’s oldest fresh water reservoir, built back in 1868. the waters were serene, i could see the sky and clouds reflected in it as if no separation existed between the two planes. the trees all around were old and full of character. that a city whizzed by just a few hundred metres away you’d never imagine.

-and now in an unpretentious shed, this assault of colour and loveliness. i saw a tuberose and stopped right there. you don’t see many of these in singapore, a staple of all bengali functions back in calcutta. wedding, funeral, birthday, worship, for anything and everything, we love tuberose or rajanigandha… the fragrance that comes at night (bad translation).
+and now in an unpretentious shed, this assault of colour and loveliness. i saw a tuberose and stopped right there. you don’t see many of these in singapore, a staple of all bengali functions back in calcutta. wedding, funeral, birthday, worship, for anything and everything, we love tuberose or rajanigandha… night time fragrance (bad translation).

 i asked the helpful lady packing flowers, where they were from. taiwan, she said. i said, we have a lot of these in india. what is it called in mandarin i asked. she smiled faintly as she replied, ye lai xiang… night come fragrance.

 road to singapore, thomson road, macritchie reservoir, 28/05/15 #SG50